by John Ellis

 As the Story progresses, more and more of the details of God’s plan are revealed.
 As mentioned above, we begin to get a clearer picture when Joseph’s obedience lands him in prison but ultimately results in the salvation of Israel – God’s people.
 In the warrior-king David, the reader is confronted with our need to be saved from our enemies.
 Like the cowering Israelite army, we are impotent in the face of our enemy – sin and death.
 We, too, need a champion, a warrior-king to subdue the enemy and “bruise his head.”
 Remember, David cut off Goliath’s head.
 And throughout the Old Testament, as the Psalms and prophets explicitly testify, it’s revealed that we are to expect something unexpected – a divine Prophet, Priest, and King who will subdue the enemies of God’s people through his selfless act of obedience, even at great cost to himself.
 It’s all there.
 Read the Bible.
 Don’t just study it, read it like you would a novel.

 Reading it that way will help open up how when Jesus shows up on the scene, the literary tone shifts.
 The Old Testament ends in darkness.
 After Genesis 3, the next few chapters drum the incessant beat “and he died.”
 The supposed heroes of the OT are quickly revealed to not be the obedient One we’re waiting for to crush the head of the serpent.
 Even the warrior-king David who saved God’s people by defeating Serpent-Satan’s warrior Goliath proves to be a self-serving, faithless redeemer (by way of contrast, read Ruth and notice how the sexually charged language of chapter 3 is meant to cause the reader to ask the question will Boaz prove to be a faithful redeemer or a faithless redeemer?
 Thankfully, he passes the test, pointing ahead to Jesus the Faithful Redeemer of all God’s people).
 As the OT closes, the temple has been rebuilt, but the remnant are painfully aware that it is not Solomon’s Temple, much less the promised eschatological Temple we read about in Ezekiel.
-In Ezra 3:12 we read, “old men who had seen the first house wept with a loud voice when they saw the foundation of the house being laid, though many shouted aloud for joy.”
+In Ezra 3:12 we’re told, “old men who had seen the first house wept with a loud voice when they saw the foundation of the house being laid, though many shouted aloud for joy.”
 They knew that they had yet to enter God’s promised rest.
 But, like a light breaking through the darkness, the New Testament quietly delivers the eternity-shattering news, “The book of the genealogy of Jesus Christ, the son of David, the son of Abraham (Matthew 1:1).”
 It’s not an accident that the genealogy starts off by going backwards.

 And the rest is history, as they say.